Pastoral care: Catholicism

-In Catholic theology, pastoral ministry for the sick and infirm is one of the most significant ways that members of the Body of Christ continue the ministry and mission of Jesus.
-Pastoral ministry is considered to be the responsibility of all the baptized.
-Understood in the broad sense of "helping others", pastoral ministry is the responsibility of all Christians.
-Sacramental pastoral ministry is the administration of the sacraments (Baptism, Confirmation, Eucharist, Penance, Extreme Unction, Holy Orders, Matrimony) that is reserved to consecrated priests except for Baptism (in an emergency, anyone can baptize) and marriage, where the spouses are the ministers and the priest is the witness.
-Pastoral ministry was understood differently at different times in history.
-A significant development occurred after the Fourth Lateran Council in 1215 (more on this in the link to Father Boyle's lecture below).
-The Second Vatican Council (Vatican II) applied the word "pastoral" to a variety of situations involving care of souls; on this point, go to the link to Monsignor Gherardini's lecture).
+In Catholic theology, pastoral ministry for the sick and infirm is considered a significant way that members of the Body of Christ continue the ministry and mission of Jesus.
+In the broad sense of "helping others", Catholicism considers pastoral ministry to be the responsibility of all Christians.

+Sacramental pastoral ministry is the administration of the sacraments (baptism, confirmation, eucharist, penance, extreme unction, holy orders, matrimony), which is reserved to consecrated priests except for baptism (in an emergency, anyone can baptise) and marriage, wherein the spouses are the ministers and the priest is the witness.

+Pastoral ministry has been understood differently at different times in history.
+A significant development occurred after the Fourth Lateran Council in 1215 (see Father Boyle's lecture below).
+The Second Vatican Council (Vatican II) applied the word "pastoral" to a variety of situations involving care of souls (see the link to Monsignor Gherardini's lecture below).
+The Council's Decree on the Apostolate of the Laity (1965) referred to pastoral ministry and the lay apostolate as distinct but "mutually complementary" activities.

-Many Catholic parishes employ lay ecclesial ministers as "pastoral associates" or "pastoral assistants", lay people who serve in ministerial or administrative roles, assisting the priest in his work, but who are not ordained clerics.
-They are responsible, among other things, for the spiritual care of the frail and housebound as well as for running a multitude of tasks associated with the sacramental life of the Church.
+Many Catholic parishes employ lay ecclesial ministers as "pastoral associates" or "pastoral assistants": lay people who serve in ministerial or administrative roles, assisting the priest in his work, but who are not ordained clerics.
+They are responsible, among other things, for the spiritual care of the frail and homebound as well as for running a multitude of tasks associated with the sacramental life of the Church.
 If priests have the necessary qualifications in counseling or in psychotherapy, they may offer professional psychological services when they give pastoral counseling as part of their pastoral ministry of souls.

-However, the church hierarchy under John Paul II and Benedict XVI has emphasized that the Sacrament of Penance, or Reconciliation, is for the forgiveness of sins and not counseling and as such should not be confused with or incorporated into the therapy given to a person by a priest, even if the therapist priest is also their confessor.
+However, church hierarchy under popes John Paul II and Benedict XVI has emphasized that the sacrament of penance, or reconciliation, is for the forgiveness of sins and not counseling and as such should not be confused with or incorporated into the therapy given to an individual by a priest, even if the therapist priest is also that individual's confessor.
 The two processes, both of which are privileged and confidential under civil and canon law, are separate by nature.